hchiam/web-accessibility-course-notes/README.md

 * Don't go overboard with screen-reader-only headers.
 * Make link text usable for screen reader shortcut lists:
   * Bad: "Learn more."
 (About what?
 Unclear in a list of link texts.)
-  * Good: "Learn more about responsive layouts."
+  * OK: "Learn more about responsive layouts."
   * Better: "Responsive Layouts" (Turn the title into a link.)
 * Example semantic HTML elements: `main`, `header`, `footer`, `nav`, `section` (usually has a h1/h2/... header in it), `article`, and `aside`.
   * You can simplify CSS to refer to `header` instead of `.header`, while also making the HTML more semantic for assistive tech users.